Management Assistance Program

 Management Assistance Program (MAP)

 The Management Assistance Program (MAP), is an incentive program providing financial assistance and technical support to landowners who wish to conduct certain stewardship activities.
-Landowners who complete a watershed forest management plan and have identified these practices as desired outcomes in their planning are eligible for MAP.
+Landowners who complete a watershed forest management plan or have completed a MyWoodlot Profile are eligible for MAP.
 Research has shown that landowners own forests for reasons beyond economics; they value their forest land for its aesthetic beauty, the wildlife habitat it provides, and the recreational retreat it offers.

 The opportunities provided by the Management Assistance Program capture landowners’ interests and inspire them to become active stewards of their properties.
 Practices offered in MAP currently include the following projects: